 Tonge & Associates is a Grenada-based practice supporting investment, real estate, and regulatory matters relevant to CBI applications.
 The team coordinates document preparation, escrow and contract checks, and liaises with authorised Local Agents for filings.

-A steady choice if you want on-island legal perspective for titles, developer agreements, and practical handling of family add-ons or post-approval paperwork.
+A steady choice if you want an on-island legal perspective for titles, developer agreements, and practical handling of family add-ons or post-approval paperwork.

-Local legal insight for property and title work
+- Local legal insight for property and title work

-Practical coordination with approved developers
+- Practical coordination with approved developers

-Clear escrow and contract review process
+- Clear escrow and contract review process

-Responsive communication in local time zone
+- Responsive communication in local time zone

-Suitable for bespoke family applications
+- Suitable for bespoke family applications

-Smaller team capacity than global firms
+- Smaller team capacity than global firms

-Limited multi-programme coverage outside Grenada
+- Limited multi-programme coverage outside Grenada

-Manual workflows vs enterprise dashboards
+- Manual workflows vs enterprise dashboards

-Brand recognition mostly regional
+- Brand recognition mostly regional

 Camerhogne Law